Does First Offender Show Up on Background Check? (Bad News)

 If charges have been filed or an arrest has been made, this information will show up on most background checks.
 However if no formal action has been taken, then there will be no information about the pending investigation present on a background check.

-What Happens to Your Criminal Record if You Complete the First Offenders Program?
+What Happens to Your Criminal Record If You Complete the First Offenders Program?

 After completing a first offender program, the charges for the crime that was committed will still be present.
 Without a conviction, many states will not allow employers to discriminate against an individual over charges that did not result in conviction.